jd-develop/premiers_pas_en_c/README.md

 # premiers_pas_en_c

-The code I write to learn C, C++ and Rust.
+The code I write to learn C, C++, Rust and OCaml.